 To ensure propriety, the appeal is heard by a panel independent of the school.
 It consists of three people who are familiar with education in the area and have no present or past connection with the school, except they may have heard previous appeals for the school.
 The hearings are conducted in accordance within the law, following a procedure set out in a code of practice used by every education admission authority in the country.

-Details of this process can be found on the Saracens High School website http://saracenshigh.org/Admissions/Admissions-Appeals/
+Details of this process can be found on the Saracens High School website: